-Singapore’s salted egg crabs are crabs with creamy salted egg yolk sauce.
+Filipino Style Recipe of Salted Egg Crab adapted from famous Singaporean salted egg crabs.
 Originally they used fresh curry leaves in the recipe.
 But since it is not an easy find here in the Philippines.
 I have substituted it with onion leeks.
-To make the creamy sauce you may also use coconut milk or fresh milk.
-All purpose cream made it more thicker and creamy with the egg yolks.
+There are 2 recipe versions below for you to choose.
+Both recipes are delicious!

 Absolutely creamy and sinfully tasty!
 You will need a platter of hot rice ready.

 Salted Egg Crab (Filipino Style)

 1 kg Crabs, cleaned (chop 1/2 if you like)

 3 Salted Egg Yolk, steamed and then mashed